For Biden, questions about Cuomo grow harder to ignore

 NEW YORK (AP) - President Joe Biden‘s relentless effort to avoid the day-to-day distractions of the political world is being put to the test by the growing calls for New York Gov. Andrew Cuomo to resign.

-Throughout the campaign and during his first two months in office, Biden’s team has installed zealous message discipline, ignoring the outcries of Republicans and Twitter alike as it now tries to sell a $1.9 trillion COVID relief package to the public.
-But that’s getting harder now that Biden, in his role as the head of the Democratic Party, is being pulled into the debate over Cuomo’s fate.
+Throughout the campaign and during his first two months in office, Biden’s team installed zealous message discipline, ignoring the outcries of Republicans and Twitter alike.
+The effort is especially important as the administration tries to sell a $1.9 trillion COVID relief package to the public.
+But the strategy is running into hurdles as Biden, in his role as the head of the Democratic Party, is being pulled into the debate over Cuomo‘s fate.

-The pressure on Biden grew dramatically last week when most of New York’s congressional delegation, including Senate Majority Leader Chuck Schumer, called on Cuomo to step aside.
+The pressure on Biden grew dramatically last week when most of New York’s congressional delegation, including Senate Majority Leader Chuck Schumer and Sen. Kirsten Gillibrand, called on Cuomo to step aside.
 The governor has remained defiant and kept up his prominent role this week on the White House’s call with governors regarding the pandemic.

 By Wednesday, a question about the sexual harassment accusations against Cuomo was at the center of Biden’s rare one-on-one TV interview.
 Cuomo has denied any allegations of inappropriate touching and has insisted he will not resign.